Eyelid Surgery for Blocked Vision

 An increasingly large amount of patients now opt for Eyelid Surgery Treatment procedures.
 Some before and after photos shown are not exact, in that they vary in light, contrast, clothing, background, distance from camera, hairstyle and make-up.

 A brief explanation of what is done during blepharoplasty offers a clearer picture of how someone’s medical condition can be improved as a result.
-Blepharoplasty can be performed either by an eye surgeon or by a dermatologist ,a cosmetic or plastic surgeon.
+Blepharoplasty can be performed either by an eye surgeon or by a dermatologist or a cosmetic surgery.
 As with all surgeries, it is important to choose a surgeon who is certified, experienced, and one who you feel comfortable with.
-Blepharoplasty can be done either under local anesthesia or general anesthesia .
+Blepharoplasty can be done either under local anesthesia or general anesthesia.
 This should be discussed with the surgeon prior to the procedure to work out what is best for you.
 The surgeon will make a small incision (or incisions) in the area which needs improvement.
-These incisions are done in location which will hide any potential scarring thereafter (i.e. in the crease of eyelid, right beneath the lower lashes, or within the natural folds of the lid).
+These incisions are done in the location which will hide any potential scarring thereafter (i.e. in the crease of the eyelid, right beneath the lower lashes, or within the natural folds of the lid).
 According to what is necessary for each particular patient, the surgeon will excise any excess skin.
 Any excess fat will either be removed or shifted to a better position.
 Sometimes muscle is also removed or is sometimes tightened with sutures as is necessary.
 The skin is then closed back up with small neat stitches for a clean look.

 The results from your blepharoplasty can be amazing.
 Now you can see well without having your eyelids sagging and blocking your vision.
 You can now relax your forehead muscles and get relief from those tension headaches.
 Plus, you get all the cosmetic benefits as well and look refreshed and rejuvenated.

 All surgery has risks and the yes commonly swell and develop initial bruising.
-In all the years that Dr Lanzer has been performing this procedure he has not seen any more long term effect on the vision.
+In all the years that Dr Lanzer has been performing this procedure, he has not seen any more long term effects on the vision.
 He also has only needed to repeat it once or twice.
 Some patients can have initial numbness of the lids, or difficulty fully opening the lid as it is lazy with the bruising.
-Make up can be applied 7 -10 days after surgery.
+Makeup can be applied 7 -10 days after surgery.